Postmenopausal bleeding

 • you're not sure if it's blood

 Postmenopausal bleeding is not usually serious, but can be a sign of cancer.
-Cancer is easier to treat if it's found early.
+Cancer may be easier to treat if it's found early.

 What happens at your GP appointment